 Hi!
 My name is Danett Bean.
 I’m a Doctor of Acupuncture & Asian Medicine, a women’s health specialist, author, and speaker.
-After many years of studying women’s health, I learned my biggest lesson on maternal wellness after giving birth to my son.
+After many years of studying and practicing women’s health, I learned my biggest lesson on maternal wellness after giving birth to my son.
 I hemorrhaged soon after the birth, which began a sequence of events that I had never known mothers to go through.
 Until then, I thought it was all Pamper commercials and the sweet scent of newborns, but I soon learned that to not be true.

 Between the effects of the labor, lack of support, being put back on a newborn feeding schedule when my son was 5 months, and accumulated years of trauma as a youth and racism, my body collapsed.
 I experienced many ailments, from my joints going out where I couldn’t even hold my son as a baby to repeated dangerous infections, autoimmune diagnosis, and more.
-I almost perished in labor, but that was a breeze compared to the next 3 years of my life.
-I promised a higher power that I would write about my experience to help other mothers not go through this if I made it through.
+I almost perished in labor, but that was a breeze compared to the next 5 years of my life.
+I promised higher power that I would write about my experience to help other mothers not go through this if I made it through.
 In 2017, I fulfilled this promise with my book, A Taste Of Our Own Medicine: Ending Postnatal Depletion, Nurturing Mothers and Healing Communities, which became an online bestseller.

-Postnatally, I help mothers replenish the lost energies or meridians (energy pathways) that may be severed during birth (cesareans, episiotomies, and tears).
-And, assisting seasoned mothers to strengthen their root health for longer, healthier lives.
-Without a thorough understanding of the overall ways that birth, postnatal life, and racism can fully affect women’s health, we must approach it multidimensionally.
+Postnatally, I help mothers replenish the vitality that they may have lost as a result of labor and meridians (energy pathways) that may be severed during birth (cesareans, episiotomies, and tears).
+I also assist seasoned mothers to strengthen their root health for longer, healthier lives.
+Without a thorough understanding of the overall ways that birth, postnatal life, sexism, and racism can fully affect women’s health, we must approach it multidimensionally.
 I address maternal health on different levels by considering the natural cycles that future and current mothers go through and healing on mind, body, and spirit levels.